Do you know the legend of Christmas spider?

 Other versions of the legend replace sunlight with a miracle from Father Christmas, Santa Claus or the Child Jesus, and tell the story primarily from the perspective of the spiders who wished to see the Christmas tree.

-Read one more Christmas tale.
+Read one more Legend of Christmas Spider.

 For questions (1—6) choose and circle the correct answer (a, b, c or d).